Consumer Reports: Donations

 Consumer Reports receives donations from individuals and organizations to fund various projects.
 In June 2019, Craig Newmark’s foundation, Craig Newmark Philanthropies, gave the organization $6 million to test internet-connected products for data privacy and security.
 This is done through the organization’s Innovation Lab.

-Lawsuits against Consumer Reports
+Another donor is the Alfred P. Sloan Foundation, which donated to Consumer Reports’ Digital Standard project.
+This project created a set of digital rights and protections for which to evaluate manufacturers and advocate for consumer protections.

+Affiliate networks

+Consumer Reports does not accept advertising from retailers or manufacturers, but it does use third-party affiliate links throughout its work.
+In this way, the organization can earn money without being incentivized to recommend a certain product.

+Consumer Reports was an early adopter of affiliate networks.
+The nonprofit’s website uses affiliate links in its articles for various brands, models, product types, and categories.

+At one point in its history, Consumer Reports also provided a website listing retailers included in the organization’s product reviews.
+This website was built and run by PriceGrabber.
+Through these affiliate links, PriceGrabber collected referral fees from retailers when someone clicked on a link.
+Consumer Reports accepted a percentage of this fee whether a purchase was made or not.

+Commercial licensing program

+Brands that have been rated and reviewed by Consumer Reports may pay to license CR content, however, they may not alter or excerpt the content, but must use it in its entirety.
+This means that brands must share with consumers any negative shortcomings alongside successes.

+Pushback from companies

-Consumer Reports has been sued several times by companies unhappy with reviews of their products.
-Consumer Reports has fought these cases vigorously.
-As of October 2000, Consumer Reports had been sued by 13 manufacturers and never lost a case.
+Consumer Reports has been sued several times by companies unhappy with reviews of their products, but has never lost a case.

 Bose

 In 1971, Bose Corporation sued Consumer Reports (CR) for libel after CR reported in a review that the sound from the system it reviewed "tended to wander about the room".
 The case eventually reached the United States Supreme Court, which affirmed in Bose Corp. v.
 Consumers Union of United States, Inc. that CRs statement was made without actual malice and therefore was not libelous.